dallylee/specifythat/README.md

 1. Click "Start New Spec" on the homepage
 2. Answer each question about your project
+   - **Don't have a clear idea?** Click "I don't know" on Q2 for the ideation wizard
+   - **Have a doc?** Attach .txt or .md files (up to 10MB) for Q2
+   - **Complex project?** AI will detect multiple buildable units and let you pick one
-3. If you're unsure, click "I don't know" for AI suggestions
+3. If you're unsure on other questions, click "I don't know" for AI suggestions
 4. Review and edit AI suggestions as needed
 5. Complete all 13 questions
 6. Click "Generate My Spec"